xpgram/advance-wars/README.md

 Nearly any arrangement of terrain is representable.
 Each tile examines its neighbors during construction and figures out for itself which sprites it needs to blend in with its surroundings.

+I wrote a [python script](/src/scripts/battle/map/TerrainWriter.py) that is definitely outdated now but at one time converted a bunch of terrain metadata I had to generated Typescript code.
+Saved me a lot of work.

 ![](/docs/demo-reels/shoreline-effects.gif)